 - To promote the sharing of both information and successful farmer experiences and innovation for wider practice through documentation and dissemination of appropriate information in the area of participatory ecological land use management.

-- To ensure the strengthening of PELUM Swaziland member organizations and facilitation of any other useful links between members.
+- To ensure the strengthening of PELUM Eswatini member organizations and facilitation of any other useful links between members.

 - To promote the development of skills and training in the resolution of disputes and conflicts in land-use management.